Amanita muscaria (fly agaric) is one of the most ubiquitous mushroom species on the planet. Its distinct red and white color makes it hard to miss.

 This mushroom is one of the strangest psychedelics on Earth.
 It isn’t particularly medicinal or visionary like other psychedelics, and it doesn’t follow any of the conventional pathways for producing its psychoactive effects.

 Even the psychedelic profile of this fungus is hard to describe.
-It doesn’t warp or change the appearance of objects in the way that LSD or psilocybin do — but it does make everything appear strange or abnormal.
+It doesn’t warp or change the appearance of objects in the way that LSD or psilocybin do — but it does make objects appear strange or abnormal.
 It makes everything appear like a dream.
-Its sedative nature can even lead you to physically fall asleep — at which point the hallucinations intensify exponentially.
+Its sedative nature can even lead you to fall asleep — at which point the hallucinations intensify exponentially.

 The best way to use this mushroom is in small doses as an oneirogen for achieving more intense and vibrant dreams.